EVELYN SCALA SCHREIBER

 Awards

-Evelyn Scala Schreiber had long thought that someday she should write down her family’s circus history.
-Mostly out of curiosity and to share it with the rest of the family.
-Then the pandemic came, and she found herself in a cabin in northern Sweden one summer with little to do.
-So, she started doing research for fun.
-As she began piecing together the story, she realized what she thought was a pleasant way to pass time was something much bigger.
-It’s not just about a circus family, but about everyone.
-About the unique world of the circus and the often-forgotten people within it.
-Circus women who were pioneers in the fight for women’s liberation but who never made it into the history books.
-Writing the book as a novel has allowed her to fill in certain gaps in the story.
-But at its core, this is her family history.
+Evelyn had long planned that someday she should write down her family’s epic circus history, but life got in the way.
+Then, when the pandemic hit, she found herself in a cabin in northern Sweden with little to do, and started doing research for fun.
+As she began piecing together the story, Evelyn realised what she thought was a pleasant way to pass time was something much bigger; it’s not just about a circus family, but about a time in European and American history where little is known; the unique, closed off world of the circus and the often-forgotten people within it.
+She found strong and mould-breaking women in the circues who were pioneers in the fight for women’s liberation, but who never made it into the history books.
+Writing her family history as a thrilling historical series has allowed Evelyn to fill in certain gaps in the story, but at its core, this is her family history, and it’s a vibrant adventure spanning almost a century.

 The Private Girl is Evelyn Scala Schreiber’s debut novel and the first part of the Circus Trilogy, a series based on the author’s own family history.
 It is a story about marginalization, freedom and sisterhood, about a woman who decided to sacrifice everything for love – and the circus.